light-tech/MiniGit/README.md

 If you use the core module XGit by itself only, then you must add the `libgit2.xcframework`, `libz.tbd` and `libiconv.tbd` to your project's target **Frameworks, Libraries and Embedded Contents**.

 When building for real iPhone, disable Bitcode.

+See [our sample app](https://github.com/light-tech/MiniGit-SampleApp) for a starting point.

 # Design